lassorfeasley/swiper.fit/OG_IMAGES_SETUP.md

 ## Privacy Settings

-### Routines
-**All routines are public by design.** There is no privacy toggle for routines - any routine can be shared and viewed by anyone with the link.
-This simplifies sharing and collaboration.
+**All shared content is public by design.** Both routines and workouts can be shared and viewed by anyone with the link.
+There are no privacy toggles - this simplifies sharing and ensures OG images work consistently.

-### Workouts
-**Workouts have privacy controls.** Users can toggle workout visibility on/off through the share dialog.
-Only public workouts can be viewed via share links.

 ## Supabase Storage Configuration